What the Experts Found

 Forshaw found that one oversized building, “a damaging overdevelopment of the site,” inflicts harm on the Bodley Library, Christ’s Lane, First Court and Bath Court at once, an “overpowering mass of masonry” that is “grossly disproportionate” to the college.
 He assessed the cumulative effect as “within the middle range of less-than-substantial harm to several designated heritage assets of the very highest significance,” harm not outweighed by public benefit, and avoidable, since the Create Streets basement alternative delivers the same capacity within three storeys above pavement level.
 In his conclusion the scheme should not be approved in its current form.

-The same building is back as 26/02109/FUL, with its heritage case reversed.
-The consultation closes on 9 July 2026.
+The same building is back as 26/02109/FUL, its heritage harm branded as benefit.
+The Council accepts comments until the application is decided.
 Make your objection count, quote reference 26/02109/FUL.

 Email objections to Dominic.Bush@greatercambridgeplanning.org quoting ref.
 26/02109/FUL.